maidamai0/maidamai0.github.io/_posts/2020-02-11-Open-default-mail-client-on-windows.md

 layout: post
 ---

+In this article I will introduce 3 ways to open mail client on windows:

 # Open a default mail client on windows10

 In this article I will introduce 3 ways to open mail client on windows: